Aurelien-BENARD/SPYRIT-Page_builder/README.md

 You will need to set up your .env file to set up a database.

+You will need to create entities, if needed they can extend interface provided by the bundle (PageInterface, ZoneInterface, BlockInterface)

 # How to use

 #### Add a widget

+* If you create a new Widget, you *must* generate a migration to allow a new ENUM value in column `block`.`widget`.
+To do so, open a SQL client and remove the comment `(DC2Type:Widget)` for that column and then run `bin/console d:m:di`.
-* Add a new Widget that heritate from BaseWidget.
+* Add a new Widget class that heritate from BaseWidget.
-* Add templates for your widget (one editor template and one front template if needed)
+* Add 1 or 2 templates for your widget (one editor template and one front template if needed)
 * Create your widget's form

+#### Use a widget

+To use a widget you can use the editor provided via the bundle ('editor.html.twig' and 'editor_js.html.twig')

 #### Render